+The Decoda team will review the applications and select a cohort of people for each term.
 Terms will start in January each year.
-The Decoda team will review the applications and select a cohort of people for the January session.
-Competency claimants will pay a tuition fee of $250 when they submit their portfolios.
+Competency claimants will pay a tuition fee of $250 when they submit their portfolio.

 3. review and understand the domains and competencies

-At the beginning of each term, competency claimants will participate in an information session (face-to-face or webinar) that explains each of the domains and competencies.
+At the beginning of the term, competency claimants will participate in an information webinar that explains each of the domains and competencies.
 The purpose of this is to ensure that each claimant fully understands the depth and scope of each of the domains and competencies, and has been provided with examples of ways to claim each competency.
 Click here for a list of our domains and competencies (PDF).

 4. Build your portfolio

-Using the LOC Credential template (see our sample chart), applicants will claim their competencies and prove the claim by building a portfolio which may include, among other things, their resume, education credentials, certificates, workshops attended, and job descriptions.
+Using the Adult Literacy Practitioner Credential template (see our sample chart), applicants will claim their competencies and prove the claim by building a portfolio which may include, among other things, their resume, education credentials, certificates, workshops attended, and job descriptions.
 Decoda staff will provide support and guidance in this process.